eXascaleInfolab/HistoSketch/readme.txt

-This is the implementation for HistoSketch in MATLAB (see the following paper)
+This is the implementation of HistoSketch in MATLAB (see the following paper)

 - Yang, Dingqi, Bin Li, Laura Rettig, and Philippe Cudré-Mauroux.
 "HistoSketch: Fast Similarity-Preserving Sketching of Streaming Histograms with Concept Drift."
 In ICDM’17. https://exascale.info/assets/pdf/icdm2017_HistoSketch.pdf (latest version with typo corrected)